zedarus/zedarus-tool-kit/README.md

 - Setup IAPs in iTunesConnect
 - Enable UnityPurchases in Services tab
-- Add API.Store.Use(APIs.IAPs.Unity, 0f); to AppController
+- Add `API.Store.Use(APIs.IAPs.Unity, 0f)` to `AppController`
-- Add API_IAP_UNITY to project build settings
+- Add `API_IAP_UNITY` to project build settings
-- Expand IAPProduct class in GameData to create your own products
+- Expand `IAPProduct` class in `GameData` to create your own products
-- Override protected override StoreProduct[] ProductList in AppController, but don’t forget to include base.ProductList in your new list!
+- Override `protected override StoreProduct[] ProductList` getter in `AppController`, but don’t forget to include `base.ProductList` in your new list!
-- Add protected override void OnProductPurchaseFinished(string productID, bool success) override to AppController
+- Add `protected override void OnProductPurchaseFinished(string productID, bool success)` override to `AppController`
-- Remember to add AppController.Instance.API.Store.RestorePurchases(); to options
+- Remember to add `AppController.Instance.API.Store.RestorePurchases()` to options screen
-- If you support Remove Ads, add AppController.Instance.PurchaseAdsRemoval(); to options screen
+- If you support Remove Ads, add `AppController.Instance.PurchaseAdsRemoval()` to options screen
 - Remember to enable IAPs support in Xcode

 Troubleshooting: